 Generate a campaign brief

-Regardless of type, each generated draft includes clear sections that can be easily reviewed, edited, and published for future campaign use.
+Each generated draft includes clearly defined sections that can be easily reviewed, edited, and published for future campaign use.

 We prioritize data security.
 All interactions with the Brand Assistant follow our data privacy and security policies.